mkwatson/webcore-extension/README.md

 - `npm run validate` - Run linting, tests, and build
 - `npm run package` - Build and package the extension as a ZIP file

+## Testing

+The project uses Jest for unit testing with TypeScript support:

+- `npm test` - Run all tests
+- `npm run test:watch` - Run tests in watch mode (great for development)
+- `npm run test:coverage` - Generate a coverage report

+Tests are organized in the `tests` directory mirroring the source code structure:
+- `tests/mocks` - Contains Chrome API mocks
+- `tests/unit` - Unit tests for utilities and standalone functions
+- `tests/background` - Tests for background scripts
+- `tests/popup` - Tests for popup functionality

+See [TESTING.md](TESTING.md) for detailed testing conventions and examples.

 ## Contributing

 This project uses Conventional Commits for versioning.
 Please read [COMMIT.md](COMMIT.md) before contributing.